bpietrzakk/swift_codes/README.md

 - Building REST APIs in Go using Gin and GORM
 - Dockerizing applications and using Docker Compose
 - Working with PostgreSQL
-- Parsing CSV files in Go
 - Writing basic unit and integration tests
 - Structuring a clean Go project with packages

 ## Feedback
 I'm open to feedback and suggestions!
 Feel free to reach out via issues or contact me directly.

-It also helped me understand how real-world backend systems are developed and tested.